Flea & Tick

 - Death

 You’re the captain of your dog’s health team, so take the time to assess the risks and the benefits involved.
 For example, don’t assume that because you have a cottage you’re at risk.
-You can find online maps*** of areas that outline where ticks, as well as lyme and heartworm, are prevalent.
-(Side note: if your dog is at risk for one type of pest and not the other, there are slightly safer drugs that work on individual pests.)
+You can find online maps of areas that outline where ticks, as well as lyme and heartworm, are prevalent.
+(If your dog is at risk for one type of pest and not the other, there are slightly safer drugs that work on individual pests.)

-Test regularly
+Test Regularly

 If you decide to use a natural approach it’ll require a little more diligence.
 But in our opinion, it’s worth it!

-Shampoo your dog with a natural shampoo containing essential oils like neem and lemongrass, and let it sit for a few minutes before rinsing.
+- Shampoo your dog with a natural shampoo containing essential oils like neem and lemongrass and let it sit for a few minutes before rinsing.

-Perform regular flea and tick checks.
+- Perform flea and tick checks after walks and outings.

-Be proactive
+Be Proactive

 Many proactive vets will also tell you that a dog with a healthy immune system is a less desirable host.
-A great way to help your dog maintain a healthy immune system is to feed real food, titre-test before vaccine boosting, and feed lots of functional foods and antioxidants.
+A great way to help your dog maintain a healthy immune system is to feed real food, titre test before vaccine boosting, and feed lots of functional foods and antioxidants.

 Detoxify

-Milk thistle 100 mg / 10 lb
+- Milk thistle 100 mg / 10 lb

-Gaba 100 mg / 20 lb
+- Gaba 100 mg / 20 lb

-NAC 100mg / 10 lb
+- NAC 100mg / 10 lb

-SOD (Superoxide Dismutase) 50mg / 10 lb
+- SOD (Superoxide Dismutase) 50mg / 10 lb

-Glutathione mg / 10 lb
+- Glutathione mg / 10 lb

-If you’re interested in what our favourite local integrative vet has to say on the subject, you can watch her webinar here.
+If you’re interested in what our favourite local integrative vet has to say on the subject, you can watch her webinar here